Pressure Data-Driven Variational Multiscale Reduced Order Models

 where we used the following quantities: \begin{itemize} \item the reduced order fields of velocity and pressure, namely

-where the coefficients $a_i(t_j)$ and $b_i(t_j)$ are the solutions of the dynamical systems \eqref{supgen} (in the supremizer approach) and \eqref{ppegen} (in the Poisson approach); \item the approximated full order field of velocity and pressure.
-It is evaluated starting from the first $d$ modes, where $d=100$ when a supremizer approach is considered, and $d=50$ when a pressure Poisson approach is considered.
-Such a term reads
+where the coefficients $a_i(t_j)$ and $b_i(t_j)$ are the solutions of the dynamical systems \eqref{supgen} (in the supremizer approach) and \eqref{ppegen} (in the Poisson approach); \item the approximated full order field of velocity and pressure, which are evaluated starting from the first $d$ modes, where $d=100$ when a supremizer approach is considered, and $d=50$ when a pressure Poisson approach is considered.
+These terms are written as follows:

 We remark that when the supremizer approach is considered, $\{\boldsymbol{\phi}_i\}_{i=51}^{100}=\{\mathbf{s}_i(\chi_i)\}_{i=1}^{50}$ are the supremizer modes. \end{itemize}